Understanding Your Degree Evaluation

 Tip: It’s important to review your degree evaluation at least once a semester (ideally, before and after you register for classes) to ensure you stay on track to graduate on time.

 Using Your Degree Evaluation to Plan Your Course Schedule for Registration

 To access your degree evaluation:

 Your degree evaluation is updated every night.
-However, to obtain the most current real-time information, click the refresh button (#1), then select process new button (#2) - this will pull in fresh data.
+However, to obtain the most current real-time information, click the "refresh" and "process" buttons.

-The degree evaluation is composed of four sections.
+Your degree evaluation is comprised of four sections:

 This section includes your general student and degree information.

 NOTE: Your Major Adviser (not your Academic Success Coach) is the correct person to speak with if you need help planning your course schedule, have registration issues, or require assistance with a graduation plan.